benmarwick/signatselect/README.md

 The goal of signatselect is to provide two functions useful for investigating change over time in artefact assemblages (and genetic time-series data):

 -   `fit()` the frequency increment test as simple statistical test to aid in the detection and quantification of selective processes in the archaeological record.
-This is adapted directly from Feder, A. F., Kryazhimskiy, S., & Plotkin, J. B. (2014).
-Identifying signatures of selection in genetic time series. *Genetics*, 196(2), 509-522. <https://doi.org/10.1534/genetics.113.158220>.
+This is adapted directly from the algorithm published in Feder, A. F., Kryazhimskiy, S., & Plotkin, J. B. (2014).
+Identifying signatures of selection in genetic time series. *Genetics*, 196(2), 509-522. <https://doi.org/10.1534/genetics.113.158220> and Newberry's implementation of Feder's FIT for R at <https://github.com/mnewberry/ldrift> for their paper Newberry, et al. (2017).
+Detecting evolutionary forces in language change. *Nature*, 551(7679), 223–226. <https://doi.org/10.1038/nature24455>

 -   `tsinfer()` to estimate the population size and the selection coefficient favoring one variant over another from time-series variant-frequency data.
-This is adapted from Hezekiah Akiva Bacovcin's <https://github.com/bacovcin/tsinfer-R>, who adapted it from Sergey Kryazhimskiy's OCaml language version of `tsinfer` at <https://github.com/skryazhi/tsinfer>.
+This is adapted from Feder et al. (2014) and Hezekiah Akiva Bacovcin's <https://github.com/bacovcin/tsinfer-R>, who adapted it from Sergey Kryazhimskiy's OCaml language version of `tsinfer` at <https://github.com/skryazhi/tsinfer>.

 Installation
 ------------